broeker/spacebook/pages/markdown-examples.md

 This page shows the available Markdown-it formatters available to you with examples.
 For a few more bits of syntax or plugins that are not covered here see the official [markdown-it demo](https://markdown-it.github.io/).

 ::: callout
-**Tip:** you can remove this file from your navigation, but keep it around for reference.
+**Did you know?** You can remove this or any file from your navigation, but keep it around for reference if you find it handy.
 :::

-Generally, you should reserve the h1 heading for your primary page title, and this is handled automatically in your templates.
-In most cases, start your content headings at level h2 (##).

 # h1 Heading 8-)
 ## h2 Heading